txt/se20/docs/l07analytics.md

       - For learner Learner1, Learner2, Learner3,....
         - Training: Model = Learner(Data - Bins[b])
         - Test: apply Model to Bins[b]
+- "Stratified" CVV:
+  - mimic distributions of all data within the test suites
+- "Synthetic train data":
+  - Never mess with the training data.

+### Statistical Analysis

 - For N=M=5, this generates 25 numbers for each Learner
   - e.g. Learner1's recall